superSecretUserName/dotnetplayground/README.md

 docker-compose up -d
 ```

+## Notes:

-The application is setup to automatically run any pending migrations and then seed the database with some entries upon launch.
+- The application is setup to automatically run any pending migrations and then seed the database with some entries upon launch.
+- Since this is just a local project to learn some .NET, the database connection string is hardcoded into Program.cs.